5 Tips for an Amicable Divorce

 Many divorce lawyers encourage their clients to engage in divorce mediation.
 It helps narrow issues while getting an independent viewpoint in areas with disagreement.
 So, a divorcing spouse should look for an experienced mediator.
 You should also check the mediator's references before agreeing to use a particular mediator.

-A Mediation Lawyer Looks for Common Ground
+A Divorce and Mediation Lawyer Looks for Common Ground

 The mediator's job is not to look out for each spouse's interests.
 Instead, the mediator's job is to act as a neutral party to facilitate the spouses in reaching their agreement- even if it is unfair or inequitable in the eyes of their divorce lawyer.